6 Things To Do When Moving To A New State

 3. Update Your Personal Records

-4. Set Up Utilities and Services
+4. Set Up Utilities and Essential Services

-5. Establish Local Connections
+5. Build Local Connections

 6. Plan Your Finances